metasfresh/metasfresh-documentation/_webui_collection/EN/Multilingual_data_management.md

 ---

 ## Overview
-In metasfresh you can autonomously translate a lot of your data into your business partners' languages, for both *internal* and *external* data management.
+In metasfresh, you can autonomously translate a lot of your data into your business partners' languages, for both *internal* and *external* data management.

 You can translate the data entries of the following menu items:
 - [Bill of Material](Create_BOM)